 Julie continues to proudly raise her daughters in Kirkland Lake where she chairs the Kirkland Lake Festivals Committee, is a member of the Board of Directors of the Kirkland Lake Golf Club, and sits on the provincial panel for the Office of the Children’s Lawyer.

 In 2020, Julie received a Master of Laws (LL.M.) from Osgoode Law School (Toronto), with a concentration in Dispute Resolution.
 Julie is a member of Mediators Beyond Borders International, the ADR Institute of Ontario, and the ADR Institute of Canada.

 In addition to representing children in child protection and custody matters, her practice areas include civil litigation, commercial law, labour and employment law, estates litigation and real estate.

-Julie offers services as a mediator and arbitrator in both French and English.
+Julie offers services as a mediator and arbitrator in both French and English, conducts workplace investigations, and acts as a Deputy Judge in Small Claims Court for the Northeast Region.